 'I heard the train, then I heard the shots:' LSU student found shot to death in car at Gov't St. railroad crossing

-BATON ROUGE - An LSU student was found shot to death inside a car in Downtown East early Friday morning.
+BATON ROUGE - An LSU student was gunned down in Downtown East while stopped at a railroad crossing late Thursday night.

 WATCH LIVE COVERAGE DURING WBRZ NEWSCASTS HERE